srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 ### Server framework (independent)

-* Independent (use of) Framework (Server and Client)
-    * You will have been given a worked example in a framework (expressjs?) as part of your lectures.
-To access the marks for independent working, you must select and use a different framework
 * Optional!
 For advanced students aiming for 50% or more
-    * It is strongly recommended that most student create a working solution (expressjs?) before you move on to investigating and using another framework
+* Independent (use of) Framework (Server and Client)
+    * You will have been given a worked example of a server in _ExpressJS_/_VueJS_/_Bootstrap_ as part of your lectures
+    * To access the marks for independent working, you must select and use a different framework.
+You can pass this assignment with 55% by sticking with the worked example technologies.
+    * Some students may be advanced enough to independently use a new framework/language from the start of the module.
+Other may need to gradually move up to this.
+    * It is recommend that students have a secure understanding of an api and workflow by completing a working solution in _ExpressJS_/_VueJS_/_Bootstrap_ and then move on to attempt the use of another framework independently.
+You will get marks for independent work even if your independent solution is incomplete.
+If you chose to complete _ExpressJS_/_VueJS_/_Bootstrap_ solution and then moved on to another framework, it would be wise to commit independent work to a placeholder/working folder e.g. `server_independent` or `server_fastapi` while you develop your independent solution.

 * Use of a language or framework that was not under direct instruction from lectures
     * Use of framework features (4 marks)